akalinux/span-tools/README.md

 The full example can be found: [here](https://github.com/akalinux/span-tools/blob/main/examples/example01/example01.go).

-Setup the package and imports:
+__Setup the package and imports:__

+We will need to import our "st" package along with the "fmt" and "cmp" packages in order to process the example data sets.

 	import (
 		"github.com/akalinux/span-tools"